invenia/blog/_posts/JuliaLangFeatures.md

 and more.

 One of the most basic features is to effectively overload what it means to call a function.
-Call overloading as much more general than operator overloading.
+Call overloading is much more general than operator overloading.
-Since it applies to every call special cased as appropriate, where as operator overloading applies to just one call and just one set of types.
+Since it applies to every call special cased as appropriate, whereas operator overloading applies to just one call and just one set of types.

 ### Consider Normal Functions